YDS: The Clare Spark Blog

 From the howl of the wind/ As I opened the door/ And entered, the firelight/ Was soft on the floor;/ And mute in their places/ Were table and chair/ The white wall, the shadows,/ Awaiting me there./ All was strange on a sudden!/ From the stillness a spell,/ A fear or a fancy,/ Across my heart fell./ Were they awaiting another/ To sit by the hearth?/ Was it I saw them newly/ A stranger on earth?
 [4]

 *Christopher Edley, Jr. rose quickly to powerful positions in academe.
 For twenty-three years he was a professor at Harvard Law School, later becoming Dean of the UC Berkeley Law School, Boalt Hall.
 He was an informal adviser to Barack Obama.
-In the illustration, he was debating the Attorney General in the Reagan Administration, Charles Fried.
+In the illustration, he was debating the Solicitor General in the Reagan Administration, Charles Fried.
 The latter argued that affirmative action had done its job and should be phased out.
 Edley strongly disagreed according to the “Brief” in the Harvard Law Bulletin.

 Postscript.
 This week (July 19-23) was largely devoted to shoddy reporting of the Shirley Sherrod tape of her NAACP talk, a snippet of which was revealed by Andrew Breitbart, who has since been held up to ridicule by the MSM, howling in unison.
 One of the few accurate reports I have seen was Andy McCarthy’s Corner piece in NRO. http://corner.nationalreview.com/post/?q=YjVmMjg3MDZlNDBmOGY1ZmQyOWNmNmM4MGNiZDdjZDM%3D.
 I watched the entire tape, took notes, and discerned a clever propaganda ploy, in which Sherrod laid claim to the heritage of the integrationist civil rights movement while actually reiterating the main tropes and story lines of black nationalism.
 It is interesting to note that Fox News Channel has been unable to describe the actual content of the Sherrod talk; either its pundits do not recognize the narrative, or are afraid to appear guilty of accusing black people as “racists” (it is the claim of black nationalists that the oppressed are incapable of racism; as victims of white supremacy they are simply freedom fighters on behalf of suffering humanity).

 Ms. Sherrod’s line can be summarized as follows: Just as her father was murdered by whites (who were never punished) and just as the Klan burnt a cross on her lawn as she involved herself in civil rights (they too, though recognized, went unprosecuted), “mean-spirited” Republicans are resisting health care reform: i.e., powerful whites have been killing blacks and getting away with it, but this may change with this administration or the election of a second black president.
 But most astonishingly, she invents an even longer heritage for white racism.
 There was once a golden age of race relations in colonial America, when black and white indentured servants intermarried.
 Wealthy whites, appalled by miscegenation (analogous to the black-white unity in the service of social justice she was calling for in her talk), invented slavery and racism.
 Thus she established the narrative: (wealthy, hate-ridden) whites will continue destroying black people until reparations are instituted and whites experience a change of heart, demonstrated by a statism and redistributive policies implemented by savvy blacks like herself.
 In other words, she represents the chief tenets of black liberation theology.
-For my numerous blogs on black power see http://clarespark.com/2010/07/15/index-to-black-power-blogs/.
+For my numerous blogs on black power see https://clarespark.com/2010/07/15/index-to-black-power-blogs/.
 And don’t miss the ones on Arne Duncan.

 NOTES.